Baldwin Hills Crenshaw Plaza: Capri Capital Partners

 In early 2005, global investors Capri Capital Partners purchased the shopping mall.
 In September 2006, the Robinsons-May department store rebranded as Macy's, making its second entry to the mall after a 7-year hiatus since the first store closure in 1999.
-In 2011, the mall owners added a new interior embellishment, a modern and larger food court on the first level.
+In 2011, the mall owners added a new interior embellishment, a modern and larger food court with dining spaces on the first level.
 Capri had also redesigned the “theme” Baldwin Hills Crenshaw Bridge to a glass see-through bridge overlooking Crenshaw Boulevard and Martin Luther King Jr. Boulevard.
 The windows created a meeting space for events such as various classes, Taste of Soul auditions, and an exercise program for senior citizens.
 There was also new paint jobs to the Macy's and Walmart historical department buildings.
 The buildings were painted from peach to bright white.
 The Sizzler restaurant was demolished and a Staples superstore was constructed in its place.
-New tenants with and after the second renovation included a new Cinemark XD Extreme 15-screen multiplex cinema, PINK, Victoria's Secret, Forever 21 and Lane Bryant.
+New tenants with and after the second renovation included a new Cinemark XD 15-screen multiplex theater with D-Box seats, PINK, Victoria's Secret, Forever 21 and Lane Bryant.
 New restaurants included Post & Beam, Southern Girl Desserts, The Kickin' Crab, Yogurtland, Chipotle Mexican Grill and Buffalo Wild Wings.
 The first phase of renovation was officially completed in November 2011.
 The original Broadway building which had become a Walmart in 2003, closed on January 17, 2016.
 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store officially closed in February 2020, leaving Macy's as the mall's only traditional anchor.
 In January 2023, Macy's announced their store at the center would close.
 Macy's closed in March 2023, leaving the mall with no traditional anchors left.